Lampard is 16 months into his Chelsea reign but there are few signs of progress | Goal.com

 Kai Havertz, despite his hat-trick last week in the same competition, has yet to truly convince in Premier League play even if he is named as the coming force in European football.

-Thiago Silva, meanwhile, endured a nightmare debut at the weekend.
+Thiago Silva, meanwhile, endured a nightmare debut against West Brom at the weekend.
 Chilwell finally got a run-out following injury but there is still no sign of the injured Hakim Ziyech.

 Werner has been busy if unproductive in front of goal and reserve goalkeeper Mendy managed to impress on his first outing.
 However, the new arrivals need to click quickly at a club where expectations have justifiably been raised.